 Ridgetop’s Battery Management Solution

-A battery management system (BMS) is an electronic system that manages a rechargeable battery (cell or battery pack) by monitoring its state, controlling its load environment and charge-balancing the system, allowing an adaptive recharable protocol that can accomodate a variety of various battery types with dynamic adjustment of the protocol to eliminate problems of overcharging, undercharging and having a mix of old and new batteries varying levels of output voltage levels mixed and combined in the field to meet demands.
+A battery management system (BMS) is an electronic system that manages a rechargeable battery (cell or battery pack) by monitoring its state, controlling its load environment and charge-balancing the system, allowing an adaptive rechargeable protocol that can accommodate a variety of various battery types with dynamic adjustment of the protocol to eliminate problems of overcharging, undercharging and having a mix of old and new batteries varying levels of output voltage levels mixed and combined in the field to meet demands.

 Ridgetop has experience in the physics-of-failure for various chemistries of batteries and fuel cells, and can apply domain knowledge in advanced diagnostics and prognostics to create a tightly managed and optimized BMS.

 Advanced Battery Management System Applications

 - Allows partially discharged batteries to be combined

 - Provides proper and safe call balance to avoid overcharging

 - Defective batteries are switched out automatically